 Marilyn originally went to school to be an accountant, graduating with her degree from William Jewell College.
 After working as an accountant for several years, a close friend insisted her personality was better suited to working within the field of law.
 With that encouragement, Marilyn attended the UMKC School of Law and counts herself lucky to have attended such a strong school.
 She was offered a clerk position at the law firm now known as Wyrsch Hobbs & Mirakian, P.C. in 1999, and has never left.

 Within her firm Marilyn has been supported in following her passions and giving back when possible.
 She appreciates being able to support veterans through Military Matters.
 “I think it’s a very respectful way for lawyers to say thank you to those who have been willing to sacrifice and put on hold their day-to-day life to serve.
 It’s truly meaningful.”

 Marilyn is also involved with the Association for Women Lawyers of Greater Kansas City, specifically in their Connections Program where she is able to mentor young women lawyers.
 She and her husband have four children who have all graduated or are making their way through college.
 With her free time, Marilyn enjoys playing tennis and practicing yoga and is looking forward to enjoying live music in the near future!
 She also likes gardening.
 Her father greatly enjoyed tending to his rose bushes and she now has several at home that she tends regularly as a way to stay connected to him now that he has passed.

-Thank you, Lisa, for your dedication to KCMBF’s #MilitaryMatters!
+Thank you, Marilyn, for your dedication to KCMBF’s #MilitaryMatters!

-Please visit the KCMBF Facebook Page to see the original post about Lisa's service to Military Matters.
+Please visit the KCMBF Facebook Page to see the original post about Marilyn's service to Military Matters.